Image Source: Unsplash

 Changing the office address.
 Documents, business cards, contracts even, ads, billboards, flyers, anywhere the company address is mentioned must be changed.
 And all of these cost money.

-If the current property is rented, you’ll need to hire an end of lease cleaning service to take care of the mess after you’ve moved out.
+If the current property is rented, you’ll need to hire an move out cleaning service to take care of the mess after you’ve moved out.